jorgeandresvasquez/personal-blog/blog_website/source/_posts/managing-IAC-using-terraform-like-rockstar.md

         version = "~> 2.0"
     }
     ```
-- Use consistent naming conventions for your resources.
-The naming conventions can change according to the resource but at least try to include the namespace and stage consistently in there, this way whoever looks at a resource can immediately tell where is it being used.
+- Use consistent naming conventions for your resources and consistent coding standards.
+The naming conventions can change according to the resource but at least try to include the namespace and environment consistently in there, this way whoever looks at a resource can immediately tell where is it being used.
-    - Like with software engineering in general ideally your time should create and maintain a document with your coding standars in Terraform.
+    - Like with software engineering in general you should create and maintain a document with your coding standards in Terraform.

 ## References
+1. [Source code associated to this article in github](https://github.com/jorgeandresvasquez/personal-blog) <a name="sourceCode"></a>
-1. [Best Coding Practices](https://en.wikipedia.org/wiki/Best_coding_practices) <a name="ref1"></a>
+1. [Best Coding Practices](https://en.wikipedia.org/wiki/Best_coding_practices) <a name="bestCodingPractices"></a>
+1. [Drift within terraform](https://www.hashicorp.com/blog/detecting-and-managing-drift-with-terraform/) <a name="drift"></a>
-1. [MonoRepos are Awesome!](https://en.wikipedia.org/wiki/Monorepo) <a name="ref2"></a>
+1. [MonoRepos are Awesome!](https://en.wikipedia.org/wiki/Monorepo) <a name="monorepo"></a>
-1. [Version Control Systems](https://en.wikipedia.org/wiki/Version_control) <a name="ref3"></a>
+1. [Version Control Systems](https://en.wikipedia.org/wiki/Version_control) <a name="vcs"></a>
-1. [Recommended Way to Clean a Terraform State File](https://medium.com/faun/cleaning-up-a-terraform-state-file-the-right-way-ab509f6e47f3) <a name="terrStateFileCleaning"></a>
+1. [Recommended Way to Clean a Terraform State File](https://medium.com/faun/cleaning-up-a-terraform-state-file-the-right-way-ab509f6e47f3) <a name="terraformStateFileCleaning"></a>
 1. [What you see is what you get](https://en.wikipedia.org/wiki/WYSIWYG) <a name="wysiwyg"></a>
 1. [Terragrunt for executing commands on multiple modules](https://github.com/gruntwork-io/terragrunt#execute-terraform-commands-on-multiple-modules-at-once) <a name="wysiwyg"></a>